gilbianmaytie/pintu-sre-test/README.md

 # Pintu SRE Test Case

-1. This program is running using Golang and node in 2 different folders
+1. This program is running using Golang and Node Js in 2 different folders
 2. You can access image registry from docker hub and is available for public (https://hub.docker.com/repositories/gilbianmaytie)
 3. You can run both services on the kubernetes cluster, you can use minikube to run this